Impact of tariffs on Canadian businesses

 In Cameco Corporation v.
 The Queen (2018 TCC 195; affirmed 2020 FCA 112), the Tax Court of Canada and the Federal Court of Appeal took a close look at how Canada’s transfer pricing recharacterization rule in subsection 247(2) should work.
-The CRA argued that profits earned by Cameco’s Swiss subsidiary should be shifted back to Canada because in its view, the related party arrangements didn’t reflect arm’s length behaviour.
+The CRA argued that profits earned by Cameco’s Swiss subsidiary should be shifted back to Canada because, in its view, the related party arrangements didn’t reflect arm’s length behaviour.
 The courts rejected the CRA’s position.
-They found that the legislation required the transaction to be priced as it was actually structured, and that changing or “recharacterizing” a transaction should only happen in very limited circumstances.
+They found that the legislation required the transaction to be priced as it was actually structured and that changing or “recharacterizing” a transaction should only happen in very limited circumstances.
 When the Supreme Court declined to hear the case, those rulings became final.

-Following that outcome, the Department of Finance raised concerns that Canada’s transfer pricing rules—written back in 1997— didn’t provide sufficient statutory direction to properly apply the arm’s length principle.
+Following that outcome, the Department of Finance (Finance) raised concerns that Canada’s transfer pricing rules—written back in 1997— didn’t provide sufficient statutory direction to properly apply the arm’s length principle.
 In particular, Finance noted that the rules didn’t align with how the principle is applied internationally under the OECD Transfer Pricing Guidelines.

 In 2023, Finance released a public consultation paper proposing a comprehensive modernization of section 247.
 The consultation explicitly cited the Cameco decisions as highlighting structural weaknesses in the legislation, including an overreliance on legal form and the absence of a clear framework for identifying the economically relevant characteristics of a controlled transaction.
-Finance proposed a two-step OECD aligned approach that would give the CRA explicit authority to disregard or replace a transaction where arm’s length parties would not have entered into it in comparable circumstances.
+Finance proposed a two-step OECD aligned approach that would give the CRA explicit authority to disregard or replace a transaction in which arm’s length parties would not have entered into it in comparable circumstances.

-The draft legislation formally embeds a “delineation-first” approach, requiring taxpayers to evaluate a defined set of economically relevant characteristics, including the parties’ conduct, to determine the true nature of the transaction.
+The legislation formally embeds a “delineation-first” approach, requiring taxpayers to evaluate a defined set of economically relevant characteristics, including the parties’ conduct, to determine the true nature of the transaction.
 Where appropriate, the CRA may conclude that arm’s length parties wouldn’t have entered into the transaction at all, or would have entered into a different one.
 A statutory interpretation rule further requires that section 247 be applied in a manner that best achieves consistency with the 2022 OECD Transfer Pricing Guidelines.

 The shortened 30-day response window significantly increases the importance of maintaining audit-ready transfer pricing documentation and governance processes.
 Taxpayers should revisit their existing transfer pricing policies to ensure they fully address economically relevant characteristics and accurately delineate intercompany transactions under the new framework.